-Despite our progress, variants, like Delta, along with misinformation and political battles over vaccination requirements, mean we still have a long way to go before we can declare the pandemic has ended.
+Despite our progress, variants, like Delta and Omicron, along with misinformation and political battles over vaccination requirements, mean we still have a long way to go before we can declare the pandemic has ended.
 That’s why it’s important to stay cautious during the holidays to keep from spreading COVID-19 to vulnerable and unvaccinated family and community members.

 Back to basics

 It should be safer to spend time with loved ones this holiday season, especially if all parties have been vaccinated.
 Fully vaccinated people — those who received their complete vaccine series at least two weeks ago — should be able to resume normal activities, according to the CDC.